 If you or a loved one suffered an injury on the water, contact Colling Gilbert Wright & Carter in Orlando, Florida today at (407) 712-7300 for a free case evaluation.
 Our experienced lawyers serve clients nationwide.

 Common Causes of Boat Accidents

 There are many potential causes of a boat accident, which are similar to instances that lead to auto accidents, such as:

 - No lookout

 - Poor weather conditions

-In addition, boating accidents occur because boating rules and regulations are not enforced or respected to the same extent as motor vehicle traffic laws.
+Boating rules and regulations are not always enforced or respected to the same extent as motor vehicle traffic laws.
 People who have failed to complete a boating safety or water safety course also cause boat accidents.

-Unlike cars, boats do not require any sort of licensure prior to being operated.
+Unlike cars, boats do not require any licensure prior to being operated.
 Unfortunately, this means that some inexperienced and irresponsible individuals are allowed to operate boats.
 These people often cause boating accidents.

-Boating accidents frequently have much different consequences than auto accidents.
-Since they occur on water, some of the consequences of boat accidents include:
+Boating accidents frequently have much different outcomes than auto accidents.
+Since they occur on the water, some of the consequences of boat accidents include:

 Admiralty and maritime rules and laws govern boat accidents.
 These can be confusing and may make it difficult to establish the cause and determine who is at fault for the accident.